 Succulents are low-maintenance plants that are perfect for brown-thumbed gardeners.
 They’re popular house plants because they generally require very little attention.
 Most people kill their succulents not by neglecting them but by giving them too much attention: Too much water spells disaster for succulents.
 It can lead to root rot and your plant’s eventual demise.
 To avoid letting your plants sit in water, you’ll need to show some restraint with your watering can.
 You can also pot your plants in the best soil for succulents to prevent excess sogginess.

-- BEST BANG FOR THE BUCK: Perfect Plants All Natural Succulent and Cactus Soil
+- BEST OVERALL: Perfect Plants All Natural Succulent and Cactus Soil

 - BEST ORGANIC: Hoffman 10404 Organic Cactus and Succulent Soil Mix